-MPO staff will continue to use census data to identify areas of Minority, Low Income and Limited English Proficiency for public involvement on studies and projects, as outlined in the Title VI/Minority/Low Income/Limited English Proficient Outreach Plan adopted by the MPO.
+MPO staff will continue to use census data and other available sources to identify areas of Minority, Low Income and Limited English Proficiency for public involvement on studies and projects, as outlined in the Title VI/Minority/Low Income/Limited English Proficient Outreach Plan adopted by the MPO.
 Staff will also provide internal training related to concepts of environmental justice and equity, which will be made available to member jurisdiction staff.
+The MPO will endeavor to include equity considerations in planning and public engagement activities.